IanMordaunt/README-Generator/README.md

   <a name='description'></a>
   ## Description

-  An application that helps expedite the creation of a README.md file
+  An application to help expidite the creation of a README file

   <a name='installation'></a>
   ## Installation